 Here are four options for your consideration:

-Aesop.
-This Australian brand known for its popular plant-based skincare just launched a line of toothpaste; it had already offered a best-selling mouthwash for a few seasons.
+1. Aesop.
+This Australian brand known for its popular plant-based skincare launched a line of toothpaste last year; it had already offered a best-selling mouthwash for a few seasons.
 Its alcohol-free formulation is designed to eliminate bad breath without interfering with the natural pH of the mouth.
-The mouthwash is infused with cloves, aniseed and spearmint, and comes in an elegant vintage apothecary-style bottle $25 Please note: this breath-freshener must be pretty good, because it’s currently sold out online.
-It appears that backorders will be shipped by the middle of this month.
+The mouthwash is infused with cloves, aniseed and spearmint, and comes in an elegant vintage apothecary-style bottle ($25)

 Botot.
 In the late 1700s, a French surgeon and dentist named Julien Botot introduced the first modern mouthwash, a fluid that contained gillyflower, ginger, and cinnamon.
 This 260-year-old French company has been making concentrated mouthwash ever since.
 The ingredients are still all-natural – the taste has been described by GQ Magazine as having “notes of licorice and moonshine.”
 The product is concentrated, and should be mixed with water.
 One of the oldest oral hygiene products still in production, the mouthwash is said to have been invented for King Louis XV of France. $22